Johanna Skibsrud: The Sentimentalists

-In 2009 Skibsrud's debut novel The Sentimentalists was published by Gaspereau Press.
+In 2009, Skibsrud's debut novel The Sentimentalists was published by Gaspereau Press.
 The novel won the 2010 Scotiabank Giller Prize.

 Skibsrud's Giller win also focused attention on the struggles of small press publishers.
 The book had been originally published by Gaspereau Press, a boutique firm based in Nova Scotia which is one of Canada's only book publishing companies that still binds and prints its own books, with the result that the firm had difficulty meeting the increased demand after Skibsrud's win was announced.
 Chapters-Indigo, Canada's primary bookstore chain, did not have a single copy of the book in stock anywhere in Canada in the entire week of the Giller announcement.
 However, the paper book's unavailability resulted in a significant increase in ebook sales; the ebook version of the novel quickly became the top-selling title in the Kobo ebookstore.
 The company subsequently announced that it had sold the novel's trade paperback rights to Douglas & McIntyre, while it will continue to print a smaller run of the novel's original edition for book collectors.

-In spring 2011, The Sentimentalists was published in the United States by W. W. Norton & Company.
+In the spring of 2011, The Sentimentalists was published in the United States by W. W. Norton & Company.
 The book has been translated, or is currently being translated, into five languages.

 Skibsrud's first collection of short stories, This Will Be Difficult to Explain, and Other Stories, was first published in September 2011 by Hamish Hamilton Canada, with US and UK editions of the book appearing in spring 2012.

 Quartet for the End of Time

-In 2014 Skibsrud's second novel, Quartet for the End of Time, was published by Hamish Hamilton.
+In 2014, Skibsrud's second novel, Quartet for the End of Time, was published by Hamish Hamilton.